Våler Municipality (Innlandet)

 Våler is a municipality in Innlandet county, Norway.
 It is located in the traditional district of Solør.
 The administrative centre of the municipality is the village of Våler.
 Other villages in Våler include Braskereidfoss, Gravberget, and Risberget.

-The 705 km2 municipality is the 164th largest by area out of the 356 municipalities in Norway.
-Våler is the 213th most populous municipality in Norway with a population of 3,597.
-The municipality's population density is 5 PD/km2 and its population has decreased by 6.4% over the previous 10-year period.
+The 705 km2 municipality is the 164th largest by area out of the 357 municipalities in Norway.
+Våler Municipality is the 214th most populous municipality in Norway with a population of 3,559.
+The municipality's population density is 5 PD/km2 and its population has decreased by 6.1% over the previous 10-year period.

 General information

-The area of Våler was originally part of the municipality of Hof that was established on 1 January 1838 (see formannskapsdistrikt law).
-This new municipality was made up of three areas: Hof, Aasnes, and Våler.
-In 1849, the municipality of Hof was divided in two: Hof (population: 2,913) and Åsnes og Våler (population: 7,087).
-In 1854, the relatively new municipality of Åsnes og Våler was divided into Åsnes (population: 3,677) and Våler (population: 3,410).
+The area that is now Våler Municipality was historically part of the old Hof Municipality which was established on 1 January 1838 (see formannskapsdistrikt law).
+When it was established, Hof Municipality was made up of three areas: Hof, Aasnes, and Vaaler.
+In 1849, Hof Municipality was divided into two: Hof Municipality (population: 2,913) in the south and Aasnes og Vaaler Municipality (population: 7,087) in the north.
+In 1854, the relatively new Aasnes og Vaaler Municipality was divided into two again: Aasnes Municipality (population: 3,677) and Vaaler Municipality (population: 3,410).
 This division happened after a hard struggle, mainly led by Christian Halvorsen Svenkerud, a local member of parliament.
+The borders have not changed since that time.

+Historically, the municipality was part of Hedmark county.
+On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).